Japanese destroyer Nowaki (1940): Battle of Leyte Gulf

-Nowaki would see a more noteworthy service as at 6:00 of the 25th saw the fleet run into a group of 6 American escort carriers, 3 destroyers, and 4 destroyer escorts, and with Kurita mistaking the enemy for full sized fleet carriers an all-out attack commenced.
+Nowaki saw a more noteworthy service as at 6:00 of 25 October saw the fleet run into a group of 6 American escort carriers, 3 destroyers, and 4 destroyer escorts, and with Kurita mistaking the enemy for full sized fleet carriers an all-out attack commenced.
 Nowaki, Yukikaze, Isokaze, and Urakaze followed Yahagi as they closed the range at full speed to attempt a torpedo attack on the American ships.
-At 8:30, the flotilla found a target as the escort carrier USS Kalinin Bay came under heavy fire from Japanese cruisers, and after careful aiming was undertaken Nowaki unleashed four type 93 torpedoes at the enemy at 15,000 yards.
+At 8:30, the flotilla found a target as the escort carrier USS Kalinin Bay came under heavy fire from Japanese cruisers, and after careful aiming was undertaken Nowaki unleashed four type 93 torpedoes at the enemy at 15000 yd.
 24 torpedoes in total were fired at the escort carriers, and some came near Kalinin Bay and the escort carrier USS Saint Lo, but none hit.
 One torpedo almost hit Kalinin Bay before it was destroyed by strafing runs from US fighters.